 Gardens of the World

 I started off by visiting the Gardens of the World.
 AWESOME!
 I didn’t really know what to expect, but it’s this beautifully curated and groomed garden (probably thanks to people like these Professional arborists Houston Texas) that you can find yourself lost in for hours.
 It isn’t big, but there are so many interesting corners.
 There’s a rose garden, European fountain, Japanese Garden, and even a little Mission.
 Honestly, now that I’ve taken a step back-I get it.
 It really encapsulates all the different cultures that make up Southern California.
 It really is stunning!
+I am so mesmerized by this entire view, that I want to get my garden landscaped with a similar idea.
+I believe I can get it done.
+Apparently, all I would need is a few good flower pots, some trees, some Landscaping Rocks, and maybe a good gardener to help me plant and maintain these.
+And then I can spend my entire mornings and evening in my garden; am already anticipating that view, though!

 The Conejo Valley Botanic Gardens